trskop/yx/README.md

 ----------------

 When `yx cd PATTERN` is executed, then it will lookup `PATTERN` in its internal database.
-If it succeeded in find one project then it will generate:
+If it succeeded in find one project then it will do the following:

-1. Shell `*rc` script(s) that will be used when invoking a shell with an isolated environment.
+1. Generate a shell `*rc` script(s) that will be used when invoking a shell with an isolated environment.

-2. Bunch of symlinks to its self.
+2. Create a bunch of symlinks to its self.
 These behave as an advanced shell `alias`.

-3. Will cleanup environment variables, and it will followint variables:
+3. It will cleanup environment variables, and it will followint variables:

     - `YX_ENVIRONMENT` --- Contains the name of project environment.